yonkahlon/Zenject/README.md

 * Constructor injection (can tag constructor if there are multiple)
 * Field injection
 * Property injection
-* Injection via [PostInject] method
+* Injection via [PostInject] method parameters
-* Conditional Binding (eg. by name, by parent type, etc.)
+* Conditional binding (eg. by name, by parent type, etc.)
-* Optional Dependencies
+* Optional dependencies
-* Support For Building Dynamic Object Graphs At Runtime Using Factories
+* Support for building dynamic object graphs at runtime using factories
+* Injection across different Unity scenes
+* "Scene Decorators" which allow adding functionality to a different scene
+* Ability to validate object graphs at editor time including dynamic object graphs created via factories
 * Auto-Mocking using the Moq library
-* Injection across different Unity scenes
 * Ability to print entire object graph as a UML image automatically
-* Ability to validate object graphs at editor time including dynamic object graphs
 * Nested Containers

 ## <a id="history"></a>History